Up to 60% off sofas & mattresses — limited‑time deals.

 Does the Amada Mattress feel more "on top" or "in" the bed?

-The firmer 12-inch build tends to feel more “on top,” while the 12-inch charcoal and 14-inch versions feel more “in,” with a deeper cradle around hips and shoulders.
+The firmer 12-inch build feels more "on top," while the 12-inch bamboo and 14-inch versions feel more "in" the bed with a deeper cradle.

 How good is motion isolation for couples?